The Quantum Formalism Revisited: On the Realistic Interpretability of Quantum Mechanics

 Even in pure states, ``most'' observables do not have a specific value, but are \emph{objectively indeterminate}.
-Values only arise as factual outcomes of measurements with an \emph{intrinsic} probability $\langle W, E\rangle$, as briefly described in Explanation\,\ref{varianz} of Section\,2.2 about the ``state collapse''.
-This contrasts with a sentence by {\scshape Einstein} to {\scshape Born} in December 1926, often shortened but pithily quoted as ``Gott würfelt nicht.''\footnote{In English: ``God does not play dice.''} Even to this day, no proposal at understanding the quantal indeterminacy or accepting it as a feature of (a veiled?) reality has found general agreement.
+Values only arise as factual outcomes of measurements with an \emph{intrinsic} probability $\langle W, E\rangle$, as briefly described in Explanation\,\ref{varianz} in Section\,2.2 about the ``state collapse''.
+This contrasts with a sentence by {\scshape Einstein} to {\scshape Born} in December 1926, often shortened but pithily quoted as ``Gott würfelt nicht.''\footnote{In English: ``God does not play dice.''} Even to this day, no proposal at understanding the quantum indeterminacy or accepting it as a feature of (a veiled?) reality \cite{d'Esp2003} has met with general approval.
 This is, of course, related to the infamous \emph{measurement problem}.
 For some discussions of the latter see \cite{Zeh1970,Mit1998,Ho2001,Zeh2007,BLPY2016,Hay2017}.

 \paragraph{Hope for a way out by cryptodeterminism} (Models with hidden variables (\HV))